tinywall/scrollzip/README.md

 scrollzip
 =========

-jQuery plugin to trigger action if element is visible or hidden while scrolling.
-This plugin is used to trigger some action if the given element is becoming visible or hidden while scrolling.
+This jQuery plugin is used to trigger some action if the given element is becoming visible or hidden while scrolling.
-The given [demo](http://demo.tinywall.net/scrollzip/) is using the [animate.css](http://daneden.me/animate/) for the visibility action.
+The given [demo](http://demo.tinywall.net/scrollzip/) is using the [animate.css](http://daneden.me/animate/) for the scroll action animation.

     $(document).ready(function(){
       $(document).scrollzipInit();